Typechecking Uses of the jQuery Language

 query!
 A local structure for, say, a Twitter stream might say:

-Read this as “A Tweet
+Read this as “A Tweet is a Div

-that definitely has class tweet
+that definitely has class tweet and might have

-.
+class starred.
 It contains three children elements in order:

-.
-An Author
+a Content.
+An Author is

-a Span
+a Span with class span…”

 (If you are familiar with templating libraries like mustache.js, these local structures might look familiar: they are just the widgets you would define for template expansion.)